 And these tools:

 2. Make measurements for the height of your pedestal.
-Here, the height for my pedestal was 15″.
+Here, the height of my pedestal was 15″.
 Most pedestals are around this height range.

 3. Mark your measurement for height on the plywood and also your length.
-This will serve as the side panels.
+These will serve as the side panels.
 In this case two 15″ x 27″. (again, have Home Depot cut it)

 *note* 25″ is the length because the plywood was about an inch thick.
 Depending on the thickness of your plywood, you just have to make the necessary adjustments.
 You don’t want the side panels protruding on the side.
 We want to seamlessly connect the woods together.